Cleaning and Maintenance

 -Rugs and mats are cut from excess carpet and sold for other uses.

--Waste carpet trimmings, backing, yarn are sold to recycling plants to be processed into carpet cushion, furniture battings, and cushions, reinforcing filler for concrete, fence posts, road underlay, plastic lumber, automotive parts.
+-Waste carpet trimmings, backing, yarn are sold to recycling plants to be processed into carpet cushions, furniture battings, and cushions, reinforcing filler for concrete, fence posts, road underlay, plastic lumber, automotive parts.

--Polyethylene packaging which is used to wrap carpet yarn spools and other raw materials are recycled into plastic pellets, sold to extruders of film, plastic wrap, and plastic trash bags, or it is used in molded items.
+-Polyethylene packaging which is used to wrap carpet yarn spools and other raw materials is recycled into plastic pellets, sold to extruders of film, plastic wrap, and plastic trash bags, or is used in molded items.

 -Cardboard, paper, aluminum, wooden pallets, yarn cones, roll cores, liquid containers, raw material packaging, scrap metal, which are other materials used in the manufacturing process, are reused or recycled.